Kentucky women's coach Mitchell retires after 13 seasons

 Associate coach Kyra Elzy will serve as interim head coach.

-The 49-year-old Mitchell, 303-133 in 13 seasons at Kentucky and 333-162 overall, cited “an eventful offseason” with an head injury and subsequent brain surgery in a release Thursday night.
+The 49-year-old Mitchell, 303-133 in 13 seasons at Kentucky and 333-162 overall, cited “an eventful offseason” with a head injury and subsequent brain surgery in a release Thursday night.

 He said he did not feel he could give the job what it requires with the season about to start later this month.